Employment empowers people. Supported Employment Services help people with disabilities succeed at securing, maintaining, and advancing their careers.

 Project SEARCH Internship Program

 Project SEARCH is an international program for students between the ages of 18 and 21 with an Applied Studies Diploma.
-Didlake participates in three Virginia Project SEARCH programs.
+Didlake participates in four Virginia Project SEARCH programs.
 We are a vital partner working with local school systems and host businesses to provide unpaid 9-10 month internships.
 The program focuses on employment preparation through a seamless combination of classroom instruction, career exploration, and hands-on training through worksite rotations.
 Contact the Transition Specialist through your school system for additional information about Project SEARCH.

 Post Secondary Education Rehabilitation Transition (PERT) Program